 French Roulette

-The French variation of roulette is favoured by many fans of the popular game of chance and there is a good reason why – out of the three widespread variants, French roulette has the lowest built-in house advantage which certainly renders it a more lucrative option than its European and American cousins.
+The French variation of roulette is favoured by many fans of the popular game of chance and there is a good reason why – out of the three widespread variants, French roulette has the lowest built-in house advantage, which certainly renders it a more lucrative option than its European and American cousins.

 French Roulette Table Layout

 The French variation of the game is played on a standard European wheel which has a total of 37 pockets.
-One of the pockets is coloured in green and contains the zero.
-The remaining pockets are coloured in red and black and contain numbers 1 through 36.
-The numbers on the wheel are not displayed in a consecutive order.
+One of the pockets is coloured green and contains the zero.
+The remaining pockets are coloured red and black and contain the numbers 1 through 36.
+The numbers on the wheel are not displayed in consecutive order.
 In fact, the pattern they follow is seemingly random and differs from that on the American roulette wheel.

 However, it does not take long for one to notice that the red and black numbers on the wheel alternate.
 Additionally, each pair of even numbers is followed by a pair of odd numbers.
 The few numbers located in close proximity to the green zero pocket are the only exceptions to this rule.

-The French table layout is easy to distinguish because the labels in the betting boxes and all other wordings are strictly written in French.
-That being said, sometimes, roulette lovers can stumble upon French roulette tables where the English translations of the bet types are provided as well, but this is a rarity.
+The French table layout is easy to distinguish because the labels in the betting boxes and all other wordings are written strictly in French.
+That being said, sometimes roulette lovers can stumble upon French roulette tables where the English translations of the bet types are provided as well, but this is a rarity.

-Thus, Odd/Even bets are written as Impair/Pair, Low/High bets are worded Manque/Passe and occasionally, the Red/Black betting boxes may contain the labels Rouge and Noir.
+Thus, Odd/Even bets are written as Impair/Pair, Low/High bets are worded Manque/Passe, and, occasionally, the Red/Black betting boxes may contain the labels Rouge and Noir.
 The three boxes where Dozen bets are placed are represented as P12 (premiere douzaine or the first dozen), M12 (moyenne douzaine or the middle dozen) and D12 (derniere douzaine or the last dozen).

 Additional Rules in French Roulette